Five Ways to Automate Threat Hunting in Your SOC

 Automated Threat Hunting with Torq

-• Automated Case Management: Torq Hyperautomates case management by automatically creating, updating, and managing cases in response to incoming alerts.
+• Automated Case Management: Torq automates case management by automatically creating, updating, and managing cases in response to incoming alerts.
 High-fidelity signals get prioritized instantly, and cases are enriched in real-time with contextual data from across your stack.

 • Observables: Observables like IPs, hashes, URLs, and domains are more than just data points.
 They’re trackable objects tied directly to cases and alerts, fully compliant with OCSF standards.
 This lets security teams link activity across seemingly unrelated investigations and surface patterns faster than ever before.